I’m always on the lookout for good macaron flavour combinations.

 Ingredients

-Liquid from one 15 Oz can of chickpeas; chickpeas saved for another use
+liquid from one 15 oz can of chickpeas; chickpeas saved for another use

-Half a cup of organic cane sugar
+1/2 c. organic cane sugar

-One cup of almond flour, like Bob’s Red Mill
+1 c. almond flour, like Bob’s Red Mill

-Half a cup of vegan powdered sugar
+1/2 c. vegan powdered sugar

-One-eight a cup of loose early grey tea, about 6-7 tea bags
+1/8 c. loose early grey tea, about 6-7 tea bags

-One teaspoon of vanilla infused bourbon, plus more as needed
+1 tsp. vanilla infused bourbon, plus more as needed

 - For the icing

-Two tablespoons of organic non-hydrogenated shortening, like Spectrum
+2 T. organic non-hydrogenated shortening, like Spectrum

-One tablespoon of lemon extract, or you can add more vanilla
+1 T. lemon extract, or more vanilla

-A few tablespoons of almond milk, add as needed
+a few T. almond milk, as needed

 Directions